Republic of Yemen

-A US$550 million loan under the Extended Credit Facility (ECF), approved by the IMF's Executive Board on September 2, 2014, expired in March 2016 because a first review could not be completed owing to the armed conflict that began in March 2015.
+A A US$550 million loan under the Extended Credit Facility (ECF), approved by the IMF’s Executive Board on September 2, 2014, expired in March 2016 because a first review could not be completed owing to the armed conflict that began in March 2015.

 Yemen is a strategically important country in the Arabian Peninsula, overlooking the Mandab Strait, and has great economic potential with its large labor force, long shoreline, and agricultural and hydrocarbon resources.
 Yet, the country is one of the poorest and most fragile countries in the world.
 Poverty, malnutrition, and unemployment are widespread, and water resources are very scarce.
 The poor social indicators add to social tensions, complicate the management of the economy and contribute to security challenges.
 Furthermore, high dependence on hydrocarbon resources exposes the economy to external shocks.

 Yemen’s overarching economic challenge is to achieve high and inclusive growth and create adequate job opportunities in a stable economic environment.
 This necessitates sustained efforts to overcome policy and structural impediments to achieving the full potential of the economy.
-In particular, it is essential to tackle the weak structure of public finances, reduce pervasive fuel subsidies, address corruption, improve public service delivery and efficiency, enhance the business environment, promote human capital, facilitate access to finance, and strengthen assistance to poor.
-The authorities launched a bold home-grown reform agenda to address these challenges and to enhance the resilience of the economy to shocks.
-The strength and pro-poor orientation of the reforms undertaken by the authorities encouraged disbursements of donor support.
+In particular, it is essential to tackle the weak structure of public finances, avoid a return to pervasive fuel subsidies, address corruption, improve public service delivery and efficiency, enhance the business environment, promote human capital, facilitate access to finance, and strengthen assistance to poor.

 Role of the IMF